gradle/gradle/design-docs/testing-improvements.md

     - The XML results should include an XML file for `SomeClass` that includes each test method multiple times, one for each time it was executed.
     - The HTML report should include the same information.

+## Story: HTML test report shows runtime grouping of tests into suites

+- Add the tree of test execution to the test report

 ## Story: Aggregate HTML test report can be generated

 - Change test task to persist test results in internal format.